Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{mall} moving target detection \cite{10914515} is crucial for national defense tasks such as missile early warning \cite{gao2013infrared,liu2023infrared}, reconnaissance \cite{UIUNet,DNANet}, and space surveillance \cite{lin2021new}.
-However, detecting small targets is challenging due to low signal-to-noise ratios (SNR), severe foreground-background imbalance, diverse target appearances, and lack of distinctive features \cite{9217948,10298041,CSRNet,11080263}.
-Recent deep learning methods leverage target sparsity and motion cues, achieving promising results \cite{11130659, MSHNet}.
-However, the weak and diverse visual/motion characteristics of small targets limit their robustness and generalization \cite{8106808, li2023direction}, leading to poor cross-task transferability \cite{chen2024convolutional}.
+\IEEEPARstart{S}{mall} moving target detection \cite{11474969,8734113,10914515} is crucial for national defense tasks such as missile early warning \cite{11373245,gao2013infrared,liu2023infrared}, reconnaissance \cite{10946108,UIUNet,DNANet}, and space surveillance \cite{11036127,lin2021new}.
+However, detecting small targets is challenging due to low signal-to-noise ratios (SNR), severe foreground-background imbalance, diverse target appearances, and lack of distinctive features \cite{9217948,liu2023infrared,CSRNet,11080263}.

+Recent deep learning methods often rely on hand-crafted structural priors such as Gaussian curvature \cite{10586900}, local contrast patterns \cite{Dai_2021_WACV,ALCNet}, or target shape \cite{ISNet}, and explicitly exploit motion cues like directional consistency or trajectory smoothness \cite{li2023direction}, achieving promising results on specific benchmarks \cite{11130659, MSHNet}.
+However, these assumptions are inherently task-specific: Gaussian curvature assumes a fixed target intensity profile; contrast-based methods fail when target-background difference is low; shape-based priors become unreliable when targets and false alarms are highly similar in appearance and false alarms are abundant; and motion-based approaches struggle when targets move irregularly or are too dim to track.
+As a result, their robustness and generalization are limited \cite{8106808, li2023direction}, leading to poor cross-task transferability \cite{chen2024convolutional}.

 To address the aforementioned challenges, this paper proposes a novel deep learning paradigm for small moving target detection.
 We observe that target detection and background discrimination are inherently coupled.
 Due to structural redundancy in video sequences, backgrounds exhibit stable low-rank properties \cite{7488247,6820779,9749010,8017459}, while targets appear as spatiotemporally structured outliers \cite{8543221,6781644,6216381}.
 Based on this observation, the detection problem can be reformulated as a low-rank and sparse decomposition task (Fig.~\ref{fig:fig_trpcaill}):